Unsourced Random Access: A Comprehensive Survey: URA over GMAC

-In \cite{polyanskiy2017perspective}, the performances of these approaches are evaluated assuming that there are $K_a$ active users transmitting $k = 100$ bits of information through a transmission frame of length $n = 30000$, with a target PUPE of $\epsilon = 0.1$.
-Note that the same set of parameters has been adopted by other GMAC URA solutions for performance analysis, for obvious reasons.
+In \cite{polyanskiy2017perspective}, the performances of common RA solutions are evaluated in a URA setup, assuming that there are $K_a$ active users transmitting $B = 100$ bits of information through a transmission frame of length $n = 30000$, with a target PUPE of $\epsilon = 0.1$.
+Note that the same set of parameters has been adopted by subsequent URA works over GMAC for performance comparison, for obvious reasons.
 However, a more comprehensive analysis of the existing competing solutions, especially those nominated for inclusion in future protocols, is needed that covers different sets of parameters representing different future URA applications.

-The required $E_b/N_0$ versus number of active users for these schemes are plotted in Fig. \ref{fig_eff_poly} along with the random coding bound derived in \cite{polyanskiy2017perspective} and a converse bound for $K_a$-GMAC from \cite{MolavianJazi2015ASecond}.
-The results in Fig. \ref{fig_eff_poly} show that the conventional random access techniques (i.e., slotted ALOHA and TIN) are energy inefficient for the URA scenario as there is a huge performance gap between these and the random coding bound, and the development of low-complexity coding schemes is needed.
-The performance of the grant-based TDMA scheme where the frame is divided into sub-frames of length $\frac{n}{K_a}$ and each active user transmits in its dedicated sub-frame referred to as \textit{Orthogonal M.A.} (multiple access) is also plotted in the figure (though being infeasible for URA).
-Note that in all the curves, it is assumed that the single-user codes satisfying the normal approximation in \cite{Polyanskiy2010Channel} are employed.
+The curves for the required $E_b/N_0$ versus the number of active users for slotted ALOHA, TIN, and orthogonal MA are plotted in Fig. \ref{fig_eff_poly} along with the random coding bound derived in \cite{polyanskiy2017perspective} and a converse bound for $K_a$-GMAC from \cite{MolavianJazi2015ASecond}.
+The results in Fig. \ref{fig_eff_poly} show that the conventional RA techniques (i.e., slotted ALOHA and TIN) are energy inefficient in a URA setup, as there is a huge performance gap between these and the random coding bound, and the development of low-complexity coding schemes is needed.
+For slotted ALOHA, it is assumed that a user packet is successfully recovered if there is no collision and the single-user decoding is successful, while the finite blocklength capacity of TIN is estimated using the normal approximation in \cite{Polyanskiy2010Channel}.
+The performance of the grant-based TDMA scheme is also plotted in the figure (referred to as \textit{Orthogonal M.A}) as a benchmark, in which the frame is divided into sub-frames of length $\frac{n}{K_a}$ and each active user transmits in its dedicated sub-frame, with its required $E_b/N_0$ being calculated using the normal approximation in \cite{Polyanskiy2010Channel}.
+However, note that the TDMA scheme is not feasible in a URA setup, mainly due to the lack of coordination.
+Leaving the coordination issue aside, the system works in the regime of $n<K_a B$ in some URA applications, rendering orthogonal solutions such as TDMA infeasible.